Pole Barns » Pole Barn Kits » Pole Barn Insulation

 - Radiant heat R values do little to nothing for non-radiant insulation needs

-Condensation control is necessary for most any building with metal roofing and siding.
-Store hay in a building without proper condensation control and you can ruin your hay.
 The last thing you want is condensation dripping on your car or tractor or have rusty tools.

 Insulation choices change with construction methods too!